bitwrestler/DCS-A-4E-C_ExportScripts/README.md

 <li>/dev/samples - just a couple other working export scripts and aircraft clickabledata used as examples (syumbolic links)</li>
 <li>/ExportModules - dir for the Export Script
     <ul>
     <li>A-4E-C.lua - export script.
 This goes into the [Saved games]/[DCS dir]/Scripts/DCS-ExportScript/ExportModules directory.
-With DCS running and the A4E as your plane in a mission, these values are exported and, with something like the StreamDedck DCS plugin, allows the functions of the plane to be remote controlled.</li>
+With DCS running and the A4E as your plane in a mission, these values are exported and, with something like the Stream Deck DCS plugin, allows the functions of the plane to be remote controlled.</li>
     </ul>
 </li>
 <li>/StreamDeck - StreamDeck profiles
     <ul>
-    <li>DCS - A4.steamDecProfile - Steam Deck XL prfile for A4 using these exports</li>
+    <li>DCS - A4.steamDecProfile - Stream Deck XL prfile for A4 using these exports</li>
     </ul>
 </li>
 </ul>